2017 Global Steering Committee Election (13-24 November 2017)

-New positions to be filled in Autumn 2017 shown in orange cells.
+New positions filled in Autumn 2017 election are shown in orange cells.
 Please review Section 4 of the UNEP FI Governance Framework, which describes the role of the GSC and outlines the profile, requirements and nomination/election procedures for GSC members.

 Candidate biographies and statements

 Connect with Antoni Ballabriga Torreguitart on LinkedIn

 To create a positive impact in people’s lives at a large scale has always been a deep aspiration in my life purpose.
 Leading responsible business in a global financial institution has given me the huge opportunity to make it real.

 This aspiration comes with a specific mind-set: (1) I don’t accept reality as it is, I want to transform it; (2) I thing big and see challenges with a holistic approach (3) I like to break silos, to engage with others and create kinetic inside and outside my organization.

 This was what motivated me in 2008 when I was the first President of SPAINSIF to promote SRI with more than 32 different members including banks, asset managers, asset owners, trade unions, NGOs & analysts.
 This also explains why in 2013 I participated in the creation of the Spanish Association for CSR /Sustainability Professionals and its European Network.